 You are driving on the dike which was constructed to create Phantom Lake.
 This flowage offers great wildlife viewing.
-Red-necked grebes often nest to the southeast and yellow-headed black birds, marsh wrens, and the occasional least bittern use the nearby stands of cattails and bulrush.
+Red-necked grebes often nest to the southeast and yellow-headed blackbirds, marsh wrens, and the occasional least bittern use the nearby stands of cattails and bulrush.
 Beginning in May, and continuing through the summer, this is a great place to see trumpeter swan, goose, and duck broods.

 The entire north half of this flowage contains a vast stand of wild rice.
 The new plants, which emerge in June, are a major food source for swans, geese, and ducks.
 By late summer, the rice completely dominates the flowage.

-4. Prairie Restoration
+5. Prairie Restoration

 On your right is the Abel Prairie Trail.
 Stretch your legs on the short trail; it is an excellent spot to find prairie flowers and grasses.
 How many can you identify?

 (Turn right on Main Dike Road, proceed 2 miles and turn left onto West Refuge Road.)

-5. Crex Carpet Company-Camp Five
+6. Crex Carpet Company-Camp Five

-From 1911 to 1932, much of the area now occupied by Crex Meadows, was owned by the Crex Carpet Company.
+From 1911 to 1932, much of the area now occupied by Crex Meadows was owned by the Crex Carpet Company.
 The company harvested sedges used in the production of “grass carpets” and wicker-type furniture.

 The name of the company (Crex) was derived from the scientific name of the sedge (Carex).
 The local people refer to the sedge marshes as “meadows” and called these sedge marshes “the Crex Meadows” when they were owned by the carpet company.
 The state kept the name “Crex Meadows” when the wildlife area was started.

 To your left is the site of Camp Five, one of three carpet camps located on the wildlife area.
-Nothing is left of this camp, but the foundations of camp buildings are still evident at Camp Six on the Fish Lake Wildlife Area.
+Nothing is left of this camp, but the foundations of camp buildings are still evident at Camp Six in the Fish Lake Wildlife Area.

 As you drive north along the west side of the refuge, you will notice many small ponds along either side of the road.
-These ponds, or potholes, were dug with bulldozers to provide habitat for nesting ducks.
-More than 300 potholes have been constructed on the property.
+These ponds, or potholes, were dug with bulldozers to provide habitat for waterfowl.

-7. Refuge: Management Pool
+8. Refuge: Management Pool

 You have been driving along the west side of the refuge.
-This 2,400 acre refuge is the only area on Crex closed to hunting and trapping.
+This 2,400-acre refuge is the only area on Crex closed to hunting and trapping.
 The primary purpose of the refuge is to provide a resting place for migrating waterfowl.

-8. Refuge - Food Patches
+9. Refuge - Food Plots

 (Turn right on North Refuge Road.)

-9. Historical Marker
+10. Historical Marker

-10. Rest Area
+11. Rest Area

 The Rest Area is a great place to take a break and have a picnic lunch.
 Picnic tables, benches, fire grates, and toilets are available for your use.
 Camping is permitted only during the fall (Sept 1. - Dec.
 30), and campers must register at the Visitor Center.

 (Stay on North Refuge Road.
 If a shorter trip is desired, turn right on East Refuge Road to Stop #18)

-11. Wetland Complex
+12. Wetland Complex

 pairing ponds or small wetlands.
-The drake defends the territory while the hen tends to the nest in a nearby grassy area.
+The drake defends the territory while the hen tends to nest in a nearby grassy area.
 When the eggs hatch, the ducklings are led to a larger wetland where there is more food and cover.

-12. Sedge Marsh
+13. Sedge Marsh

 Crex Meadows contains thousands of acres of sedge marsh like you see on our right.
 Most of Wisconsin’s sedge marshes were drained and converted to farm fields.
 Although many of the sedge marshes in this area were also drained, the conversion to farm fields was unsuccessful.
 Under state ownership, most of the sedge marshes on Crex are preserved in a condition similar to pre-settlement.

-Sedge marshes provide habitat for a variety of wildlife including many rare and endangered species.
-Among those rare residents are three species; the yellow rail, LeConte’s sparrow, and sharp-tailed sparrow, that attract birders from throughout the United States to Crex Meadows every spring.
+Sedge marshes provide a habitat for a variety of wildlife including many rare and endangered species.
+Among those rare residents are three species; the yellow rail, LeConte’s sparrow, and Nelson’s sharp-tailed sparrow, which attract birders from throughout the United States to Crex Meadows every spring.
 Some of the more common sedge meadow residents, including sedge wrens, Virginia rails, bobolinks, American bitterns, and sandhill cranes may be seen or heard from this spot.

 14. Sand Blow

-15. Sharp-tailed Grouse
+16. Sharp-tailed Grouse

 The dancing ground is mowed and kept free of brush to provide the birds with an open area needed for their display, to be seen by females, and also to watch for predators.
 The brush-prairie surrounding the dancing ground is excellent sharp-tail habitat.

-16. Smith's Stopping Place
+17. Smith's Stopping Place

-The first trail through this area, crossed this very spot.
+The first trail through this area crossed this very spot.
 It was established in 1830 as a mail route and military trail between La Pointe on Madeline Island in Lake Superior, and Fort Anthony in what is now St. Paul, MN.
-The trail latter became the first “Tote Road” to be used by settlers.
+The trail later became the first “Tote Road” to be used by settlers.
 Stopping places were established along the road as places for travelers to stop for the night.
 Smith’s Stopping Place was located in the open area to your right.

-17. Diversion Pump
+18. Diversion Pump

 To maintain wetland habitat we have to be able to control water levels.
 By using a diversion pump we do not have to rely on nature to control the water.
 This pump is capable of pumping 20,000 gallons of water per minute or flooding 100 acres one foot deep in 24 hours.
 Once the water is on the north side of the dike it can be released to most of the flowages on Crex.
-The volume and direction of water flow is regulated by ditches and water control structures.
+The volume and direction of water flow are regulated by ditches and water control structures.
 You may have noticed these structures along the road as you were driving.

 (Turn left on East Refuge Road.)

-18. Transfer Ditch
+19. Transfer Ditch